oracle/wookiee/README.md

 [Instructions](docs/DevSetup.md)

+### Increasing Artifact Version
+To bump the version of Wookiee Core/Test simply increase it in the pom file.
+If you are building a branch then it will automatically insert the branch name before SNAPSHOT.
+So for example if the pom has 2.0-SNAPSHOT as a version the final artifact will end up as 2.0-$branch-SNAPSHOT.
+If you create a tagged release in github, or if you change the pom to a version that doesn't contain "SNAPSHOT" then the final artifact version will be literally what was in the tag/pom.

 ### Creating a service
 As services are what provides functionality to the Wookiee container, this section provides information on how to create a basic service.